 Blood accumulating around the injured area can cut off the supply to other areas of the outer ear.
 If you catch this early, it can be treated and stop deformities to the shape of your ear.

-the Asian Journal of Sports Medicine found that wrestlers that had a cauliflower ear, were far more likely to have some degree of hearing loss than those wrestlers that did not have this condition.
+the Asian Journal of Sports Medicine found that wrestlers that had a cauliflower ear, were far more likely to have some hearing loss than those wrestlers that did not have this condition.

 Should your outer ear get damaged in this way, then you need to act as quickly as possible.
 Apply ice at 15-minute intervals to reduce swelling and seek medical advice.
 The typical treatment is for the doctor to make a small incision so that the excess blood can drain away, then possibly use a compression dressing to make sure that your ear heals in the proper shape.

-If the injury is not treated, the cartilage will become thickened and start to look like a cauliflower, hence the name “Cauliflower Ear.”
+If the injury is not treated, the cartilage will become thickened and look like a cauliflower, hence the name “Cauliflower Ear.”

 Sound is by far the thing that causes the most damage to people’s ears.
 This is known as “Noise-Induced Hearing Loss” (NIHL).
-As we get older our hearing usually deteriorates and this is due in large part to NIHL.
+As we get older, our hearing usually deteriorates and this is due to NIHL.